sovanmondal182/CampusEase/README.md

-# campus_ease
+# CampusEase

-A new Flutter project.
+A Campus Management System project using Flutter.

 ## Getting Started